variantstudios/greeleydowntown.com/_directory/greeley-senior-activity-center.md

 service_categories:
 Contact_Name:
 Contact_Email:
-Logo_image_path: /assets/images/directory/greeleysenioractivitycenter.png
+Logo_image_path:
 ---

-Adults aged 50 and above can socialize at the Center, whether through trips or while participating in one of our many programs.
-Staying healthy is easy with our wide variety of 50+ fitness programs and sports.&nbsp;
+The Greeley Active Adult Center is committed to providing a variety of opportunities so being active can be a way of life.
+Adults aged 50 and above can socialize at the center, whether through trips or while participating in one of our many programs.

+We offer a wide array of clubs, sports, SilverSneakers&reg; fitness programs, special events, holiday lunches, ice cream socials, health and safety seminars, and travel opportunities including local and international excursions, lunches with Gabbie Gourmet, sporting events, museums and more.

+Staying healthy is easy with our wide array of fitness programs and sports.